mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 ## Lambda
 ### When is EC2 _not_ the right choice?
-EC2 is fantastic for giving us all the flexibility we want to fine-tune our instance.
-We choose the hardware, the machine image, and many other options.
-(The [EC2 set up](#set-up) section in this post was dozens of lines long!)

-But this puts the responsibility on _us_ to make sure we're configuring our instances properly.
-It may be straightforward if you're just running simulations, but what about a full-scale application with a database, caching layer, frontend, etc.?
-Scaling a complex service here can involve many moving pieces, even with some automated help.

-One other issue is that **our instance is only accessible while it's running.** If we have some code that we want to execute infrequently, do we really want to keep an instance running?
-If this code is computationally heavy, we may need an instance that's just sitting around, costing us money but not really being used.
+With EC2, we're given an entire virtual server.
+AWS gives us incredible flexibility in defining what this server will look like, letting us tinker with every hardware and software detail imaginable.
+This post's [EC2 setup section](#set-up) for a simple demo, for example, was dozens of lines long!

+This flexibility means we can find some combination of EC2 instances that will meet essentially any task we can imagine. **But this puts the responsibility on _us_ to make sure we're configuring our instances properly.** This configuration may be straightforward if we're performing a single task like training a machine learning model.
+But optimizing our resource usage becomes much more challenging when we're juggling multiple instances, _especially if we have multiple instance types_.
+If our app is clunky, should we add more instances to host our database, fetch data from the database, or display it on the frontend?
+And how does this change as traffic to our app changes?

+Another issue is that **our instance is only accessible while it's running.** Just like how our laptop won't respond to inputs while it's sleeping or turned off, we can't use our EC2 instance unless it's running -- **_and charging us for its usage._** This is fine if we're constantly sending requests to our instance.
+But if we expect to use our instance sporadically, then it can be expensive and inefficient to keep the instance running while we're not using it.

 ### What is Lambda?
-In 2014, Amazon released **Lambda**, pushing the abstraction of the cloud to a new level.
-Lambda is _server-less_ computing.
-This is a bit misleading because there _is_ a server involved... it just becomes a black box abstracted away from you.
+In 2014, Amazon released [**Lambda**](https://aws.amazon.com/lambda/), pushing the abstraction of the cloud to a new level with **_server-less_ computing**.
+In contrast to EC2, we're given _zero_ information about the machine(s) running our code.
+Our [only tunable parameter](https://aws.amazon.com/lambda/pricing/) is the amount of memory our code is allowed to use.

-Lambda runs code in response to _events_ and automatically manages the underlying compute resources for you.
+Lambda executes code in response to _events_ and automatically manages the underlying compute resources.
+If our code isn't actively running on a machine, we're not paying for anything.
+This is ideal for one-off actions like [writing user actions to a database](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway-tutorial.html) or [generating predictions from an ML model](https://aws.amazon.com/blogs/compute/pay-as-you-go-machine-learning-inference-with-aws-lambda/), but we can even build a [microservice-based web app](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/) or [real-time streaming data processor](https://aws.amazon.com/blogs/compute/building-serverless-applications-with-streaming-data-part-1/).

-With an EC2 instance, you need to choose how much CPU and RAM you want the instance to have.
-Your instance will be there when you submit your requests, run your app, etc. But it'll still be quietly running in the background when you're not using it.
-This is often what you want $-$ you don't know when someone will make a request to your database, so you want the server to be ready at any time to serve that request.
-(Or for larger websites, there may never be a time where users _aren't_ making requests to your database.
-Think Amazon or Google displaying search results.)

-But sometimes you don't want an instance to be running constantly in the background.
-You may have a tiny operation you want to run, like saving a log to S3, any time a user clicks on something.
-Or you want to write to a database or kick off a data processing pipeline whenever a file is uploaded to S3.
-For this, a lambda is the way to go.

-So in Lambda, you just focus on the code.
-You upload it to create a lambda function.
-Get an ARN, which you can then reference from anywhere.
-* Great for small one-off scripts.
-* Have an API Gateway in front of Lambda, so any time you invoke a REST API on the API Gateway, the endpoint will point to a Lambda function.

-Because abstracted away, a lot less configurability.
-Basically can just specify the amount of memory on the machine(s).

-Downside:
-* If Lambda is inactive, there's a brief warmup period.
-Subsequent calls will be fine.
-Not an issue with EC2, since it's always on.
+Our workflow in Lambda will involve setting up _**functions**_ that we then _trigger_ from other services.
+No need to stress about configuring hardware, ensuring its security patches are up to date, and efficiently utilizing our resources.

+The one major downside is that **because we don't have a dedicated virtual server waiting for requests, there is a brief delay when we first begin triggering our functions**, as Lambda needs to find and reserve the necessary resources for us.
+Scattering our application across many Lambda functions, as opposed to one monolithic EC2 instance, can also **significantly increase the complexity of our app** as it grows.
+But these are often small prices to pay for the convenience of having the hardware completely abstracted away from us.

 ### Creating a function
-Let's set up a Lambda function that returns the mean of a set of numbers.
+Let's explore Lambda by setting up a function that returns the mean of a set of numbers.
 In the AWS Console, we start by navigating to the Lambda homepage.
 We then click the big orange `Create function` button.
 We'll stick with the "Author from scratch" option, then give our function a name (`calculate_mean`) and select the Python 3.9 runtime.
 Then we scroll down and click `Create function`.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/compute/lambda-setup.png" alt="AWS Lambda setup">